RossGeerlings/webstor/README.md

 ## Secure options
-If you do not want to use default MariaDB credentials (root, blank password), you can provide credentials in an ACLed file called ws-sql.txt in the working directory of the user running WebStor.
+If you do not want to use default MariaDB credentials (root, blank password), you can use the -q option to specify the path to a file with credentials.
 The first line of the file must be the server, e.g. localhost.
 The second line must be the sql user name.
 The third line must be the password.

-If you do not wish to store your TSIG in key the database, you may use the -tF option, which will cause WebStor to look for an ACLed TSIG key file named ws-key.tsig in the working directory of the user running WebStor.
+If you do not wish to store your TSIG in key the database, you may use the -tF option to specify the path to an ACLed TSIG key file.

 If your organization utilizes multiple TSIG keys, you will need to store them in the database.
 They can each be added with the -tI option and domains can